 HOW MANY WEDDINGS DO YOU DO IN A DAY?

 We can do up to 7 weddings in a weekend and in prime wedding season (May, June, September, October) it is not unlikely that we would do up to 4 weddings in a day.
 We have an incredible team of 20+ artists that deliver and set up weddings.
 They are the heart and soul of Allium Design and are incredibly helpful for couples and venues on the day of the wedding.
 You will always have a seasoned floral designer as a part of your delivery/set-up team who can make any adjustments you might need.
 It’s rare, but in some cases, you may want a portion of your bouquet changed.
 Maybe you thought you loved the look of a big overgrown bouquet in pictures, but when you hold it with your dress you want it scaled back a bit.
 Our kind and confident designers can make those edits on site for you at the wedding, if necessary.

 DO YOU HAVE A MINIMUM?

 Over the last 15 years, we’ve created a team that provides you with efficient communication, creative resources and clear, beautiful, celebrated design.
-The Allium “experience” is unlike any other, and for full weddings of 80 guests or more, we require a minimum investment of $4500 before tax.
+The Allium “experience” is unlike any other, and for our full-service weddings we require a minimum investment of $4500 before tax.
 Other minimums may apply if event is over 30-minutes away from Bethlehem, PA.